arudyk/netgear_hosts_stat/README.md

 Router-Host-Check
 =================

-Allows a user to see the list of hosts connected to his/her Netgear router.
+Allows a user to see the list of hosts connected to his/her Netgear router using the terminal.

 Bugs:
 - Authenticates after second try on some routers.